cgrace0044/quizmas/README.md

 - ### Returning User

-  - As a returning user I want to be able to play the same game but with the questions in a different order.
+  - As a returning user I want to be able to play the game again with another randomly generated 20 questions from the question bank.
   - As a returning user I want to be able to improve on my previous score.

 ## Design and Colour Scheme